TheSlowGrowth/VCOTuner/README.md

 # VCOTuner
 A JUCE based tuner application for VCOs, VCFs and other analog gear.
-It runs on Windows, Mac and Linux (linux support is still experimental)
+It runs on Windows, Mac and Linux.

 ## Overview